Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Page limit for SAP Individual Discovery Grants: five pages.

-Page limit for SAP Project Discovery Grants: five pages with two additional pages per co-applicant.
+Page limit for SAP Project Discovery Grants: see table below.

 Addressing the points below, describe the proposed research to be supported.
 Images and graphics are included in the page limit.